liferay/apioarchitect.wedeploy.io/content/docs/reference/providers.md

 }
 ```

-As you can see in the previous snippet we implement a method and extract the needed value out of the http request.

-Afterdeploying the component, Apio will be able to inject the ApplicationURL in all the [actions](/docs/reference/actions.html) that need it.
+After deploying this component, Apio can inject the `ApplicationURL` in all the [actions](/docs/reference/actions.html) that need it.